common name: an oriental wood borer

 Figure 4.
 Tunnels, with sawdust-like debris, made by larvae of Heterobostrychus aequalis (Waterhouse), a wood-boring beetle.
 Photograph by Lyle J. Buss, University of Florida.

 The adult emerges through an exit hole, often after chewing through a few inches of wood.
-Length of development from egg to adult is variable from one to several years (up to six years recorded).
+Length of development from egg to adult is variable from one to six years.
 Apparently they can survive under dry conditions present in manufactured wood products and emerge several years later, as do some of the Cerambycidae.

 Figure 5.
 Exit holes for adults of Heterobostrychus aequalis (Waterhouse), a wood-boring beetle.
 Photograph by Lyle J. Buss, University of Florida.

-The species is probably non host-specific, and has been recorded from 35 species of trees including the following genera: Adina, Albizzia, Anisoptera, Bambusa, Bombax, Boswellia, Canarium, Cassia, Cedrela, Dalbergia, Dendrocalamus, Dipterocarpus, Endospermum, Garuga, Koompassia, Kydia, Lannea, Leucaena, Mangifera, Morus, Parashorea, Parishia, Poinciana, Pterocarpus, Quercus, Shorea, Sterculia, Tectona, Terminalia, and Anogeissus.
+The species has been recorded from 35 species of trees including the following genera: Adina, Albizzia, Anisoptera, Anogeissus, Bambusa, Bombax, Boswellia, Canarium, Cassia, Cedrela, Dalbergia, Dendrocalamus, Dipterocarpus, Endospermum, Garuga, Koompassia, Kydia, Lannea, Leucaena, Mangifera, Morus, Parashorea, Parishia, Poinciana, Pterocarpus, Quercus, Shorea, Sterculia, Tectona, and Terminalia.
 Only oak and Philippine mahogany have been found infested in Florida.

 - Anonymous.
 1967.
 Oriental wood borer (Heterbostrychus aequalis (Waterhouse)).
 USDA Cooperative Economic Insect Report 17: 95.